-Ocean's Eleven -- **** (out of 5) (2001)
+Ocean's Eleven (2001) / Comedy-Thriller

 Cast: George Clooney, Brad Pitt, Julia Roberts, Matt Damon, Andy Garcia

-Directed By Steven Soderbergh
+Director: Steven Soderbergh

 The amazing Steven Soderbergh is at it again, showing a mastery of a new genre with almost every film he's made.
-After the Academy Award nominated films ERIN BROCKOVICH and TRAFFIC, Soderbergh goes for a fun and fluffy crime caper, a tasty souffle remake of the Brat Pack's OCEAN'S ELEVEN.
+After the Academy Award nominated films Erin Brockovich and Traffic, Soderbergh goes for a fun and fluffy crime caper, a tasty souffle remake of the Brat Pack's Ocean's Eleven.
 Like the old film, this sports an all-star cast and irreverent performance.
 Unlike the old film, this one has a master director at the helm, which results in the much better film of the two.

-Soderbergh squeezes more juice than one could have thought could be had from the material, and the actors provide oodles of chemistry and amiable performances which make OCEAN'S ELEVEN one of the hippest and most fun films of 2001.
+Soderbergh squeezes more juice than one could have thought could be had from the material, and the actors provide oodles of chemistry and amiable performances which make Ocean's Eleven one of the hippest and most fun films of 2001.
 With grainy film stock, a hip funk-jazz score, well-choreographed camera movements and segues, plus good use of Las Vegas scenic locales, it's a treat for the mind as well as the funny bone.
 Don't be off-put by the fact it's slighter than other Soderbergh productions.
 It may not be as meaty, but this meal is just as satisfying.

 -- Followed by Ocean's Twelve and Ocean's Thirteen.